Look for your device on a map

 Remove your missing device from your account

-If you have AppleCare+ with Theft and Loss, do not remove your lost iPhone from your account until your claim has been approved.
+If you have AppleCare+ with Theft and Loss, do not remove your lost iPhone from Find My or your Apple ID until your claim has been approved.

 Go to appleid.apple.com to remove the missing device from your list of trusted devices.